mperez4/gazepoint_toolkit/README.md

 >>> fprintf(coordinates);
 ```

-#####Cleaning
+###Cleaning
-Once finished with your experiment, you should stop communication with the GP3
+Once finished with your experiment, you should stop communication with the GP3.

 ```>>> gazept_end();```